“But what about free will?”

 I’ve had this sort of a conversation dozens of times.
 The question revolves around making choices and making choices without consequences, from my experiences, in discussing free will with people, especially on a college campus.
 Some of them are genuine inquiries, and some are hoping to deliver the death-blow to the conversation.

 What is it about man’s free will, and how does God factor into the ability for us to make real choices.
-How God be sovereign over all things?
+How can God be sovereign over all things?
 It’s not an easy topic.
 I’m writing some articles that defend the Christian faith, and I’m grateful for the opportunity to do so—being forced to defend what you believe is an essential aspect of the Christian faith.

 Christianity requires faith but not blind faith.